After losing her mom to cancer, a woman found healing - and love - writing thank you notes to veterans and first responders - KTVZ

 On her deathbed, Reilly’s mother asked her to keep spreading love through the notes.
 She also had another message for her daughter.

-“Mom said, ‘ When God take something, he usually gives you something in return and it’s something bigger and better.'”
+“Mom said, ‘ When God takes something, he usually gives you something in return and it’s something bigger and better.'”

 Two years ago, Reilly’s mother died.
 The dutiful daughter continued writing notes each day.